-Buddhism is based on the teachings of Buddha Shakyamuni who became enlightened at the age of 35 some twenty five centuries ago.
-Born as a prince and endowed with great physical and mental capacities, his family, hoping to nurture a future king, did all they could to pamper and protect him from observing the travails and suffering of the common man.
+Buddhism is based on the teachings of Buddha Shakyamuni who became enlightened at the age of 35 over 2,500 years ago.
+Born as a prince and endowed with great physical and mental capacities, his family, hoping to nurture a future king, did all they could to pamper and protect him from observing the travails and suffering of the common person.
 However, once he saw the four examples of the suffering all humans experience, he was determined to find the way to freedom and enlightenment.
-And so, he left the kingdom at age twenty nine and wandered as an ascetic, studying with the greatest spiritual teachers of the time for some seven years.
-After coming to the realization that extreme austerities were not an effective means for realizing the truth he embarked on the middle path, eventually making the determination to sit under the Bodhi tree in Bodghaya until reaching his full realization.
-At first Buddha was hesitant to teach what he had discovered thinking that it was beyond what he could explain to common people.
-However, after being beseeched by Bhrama and Indra he consented to teach his old wandering medicant friends his first sermon; The Four Noble Truths in Sarnath, India.
+And so, he left the kingdom at age 29 and wandered as an ascetic, studying with the greatest spiritual teachers of the time for some seven years.
+After coming to the realization that extreme austerities were not an effective means for realizing the truth, he embarked on the middle path, eventually making the determination to sit under the Bodhi tree in Bodghaya until reaching his full realization of enlightenment.
+At first Buddha was hesitant to teach what he had discovered, thinking that it was beyond what he could explain to ordinary people.
+However, after being requested to teach by Bhrama and Indra, he consented to teach his old wandering mendicant friends his first sermon on the Four Noble Truths in Sarnath, India.

-Buddism in Tibet is thought to have started in the 6-7th century CE during the reign of King Songsten Gompo.
-It later flourished during the reign of King Trisong Deutsen and after a number of centuries eventually evolved into the four main schools that exist today.
-Tibetan Buddhist practice is of the Mahayana/Vajrayana orientation with much emphasis on compassion and pursuing enlightenment through skillful means on behalf of all beings.
-Tibet is also the last place that the Vajrayana practices that came from India were developed to their fullest.
-Vajrayana or “Indestructable Vehicle” practices employ various techniques of mantra, visualization and meditation which are considered, when employed correctly, to be some of the most effective means to advance one’s spiritual realization.
+Buddhism in Tibet is thought to have started in the 6-7th century CE during the reign of King Songsten Gompo.
+It later flourished during the reign of King Trisong Deutsen, and after a number of centuries eventually evolved into the four main schools that exist today: Nyingma, Kagyu, Sakya, and Gelug.
+Tibetan Buddhist practice is based on Foundational Buddhism, but with an additional Mahayana and Vajrayana view that emphasizes great compassion, wisdom, and pursuing enlightenment through skillful means for the happiness and enlightenment of all beings.
+Tibet is also where the Vajrayana practices taught by the Buddha in India were developed to their fullest.
+Vajrayana or “Indestructible Vehicle” practices employ various techniques of mantra, visualization, and meditation that are considered, when employed correctly, to be some of the most effective means to advance one’s spiritual realization.
 Many remarkable individuals have appeared in Tibet over the centuries and some of the greatest of Buddhist contemplatives and meditation masters have come from these traditions.
 Our own teachers are exemplary examples of this in modern times.

-Over the last century Buddhism in America has grown considerably.
+Over the last century, Buddhism in the U.S.A. has grown considerably.
 As immigrants from Asia began arriving in America so did Buddhism, with the first Buddhist temple appearing in San Francisco in the mid 1800’s.
 However, It was in the 1960’s that saw great growth and interest as the counter culture from America and Europe began to intersect with Asian cultures and in particular the exodus of the great Lamas from Tibet into India.
-Up until this point Tibetan Buddhism was mostly monastic, very remote and secretive.
-Now in America it is widely practiced by lay practitioners and many of it’s teachings have been made available.
+Up until this point, Tibetan Buddhism was mostly monastic, very remote and secretive.
+Now in America it is widely practiced by lay practitioners and many of its teachings have been made available.

 It is said that Buddha gave 84,000 teachings, or meditations for the 84,000 various propensities of individuals.
-In the west this has shown to be true as people typically gravitate towards a particular school, teacher and practice that resonates with them.
-While Tibetan Buddhism in America has gained in popularity, there has also been great interest in Zen Buddhism from Japan and Vietnam, Chan Buddhism from China and Theravadan Buddhism from Burma, Thailand and Sri Lanka.
-Each school has their own presentation, particular focus and meditation practice so in this way, the richness and beauty of Buddha’s teaching really has something for everyone.
+While Tibetan Buddhism in America has gained in popularity, there has also been great interest in Zen Buddhism from Japan and Vietnam, Chan Buddhism from China, and Theravadan Buddhism from Burma, Thailand, and Sri Lanka.
+Each school has their own presentation, particular focus, and meditation practice so in this way, the richness and beauty of Buddha’s teaching really has something for everyone.